chenwt/BioTK/doc/hacking.rst

 1. Write the code
 2. Write documentation
 3. Write tests (that pass)
-4. Submit a pull request on GitHub
+4. Submit a pull request

 Although we use PEP8 for variable names and Numpy docstring format (with a few exceptions), don't obsess over following every detail of these format guides,